 Meet Astoria Station

 The two-year construction and testing process brought approximately 270 workers to the site during peak construction, representing nearly $30 million in labor costs with local sourcing for materials such as concrete.
 The project also provides a $3 million property tax contribution in its first five years of operation and $1 million in each future year supporting schools, water and fire districts, and local public services.

 Our diverse mix of energy resources, including Astoria Station, helps us maintain safe, affordable service while ensuring continued reliability.

-Astoria Station provides more capacity than the soon-to-retire Hoot Lake Plant—with projected 85% less carbon emissions.
+Astoria Station provides more capacity than the recently-retired Hoot Lake Plant—with projected 85% less carbon emissions.

 Astoria Station’s natural gas combustion turbine is able to ramp up quickly, generating electricity in less than ten minutes!